 Once we have decided to challenge an account, or aspects of it, all areas we decide to examine on that account will form part of the enquiry.
 This includes, for example, amendments identified by FACET share checks that in themselves would not amount to an enquiry.
 Although any adjustments that FACET have assessed pre-grant should not be recorded as part of your enquiry work

-We often find out about understatements of values or omissions from an account because the parties choose to tell us or as a result of non-enquiry work (IHTM08012).
+We often find out about understatements of values or omissions from an account because the taxpayer tells us or as a result of non-enquiry work.
 Where these understatements or omissions are over certain limits, we will risk assess the case again.
 If the risk assessor feels that the person(s) responsible may have been negligent they will refer the case to Compliance.
 You should open an enquiry to investigate the possibility of negligence (IHTM36000) in these and any other areas of the account.